Free Red Seal Plumber Practice Test - Questions and Answers 2026

 The exam is developed and administered through the Red Seal Program, a partnership between the federal government and provincial and territorial apprenticeship authorities under the Canadian Council of Directors of Apprenticeship (CCDA).
 The exam references the National Plumbing Code of Canada 2020 (NPC) and covers all major trade activities including common occupational skills, DWV systems, water service and distribution, fixtures and appliances, and low-pressure steam and hydronic systems.
 Candidates who pass are awarded a Red Seal endorsement on their provincial Certificate of Qualification - the plumber Red Seal certificate recognized by employers across Canada as the highest standard in the trade.

-Question 1 - Troubleshooting
+Question 1 - Common Occupational Skills

 Wrong